nataliavelez/PreferencesFMRI/README.md

-# Learning and generalizing based on others' preferenes
+# Learning and predicting other people's preferenes
 Analysis scripts

 Directories: